 In the end, power always corrupts.
 And that is precisely why power must never be given the benefit of the doubt.
 People who don’t use power must be able to stop those who do.

 Jury nullification is a last line of defense.
-Enforcing the ignorance of this protection would be a grave error.
+Enforcing the ignorance of this protection serves tyranny alone.